-Unconscious bias refers to the biases we all have of which we are not in conscious control.
+Unconscious bias refers to the biases we all have that we are not in conscious control of.
 Evidence suggests these biases can heavily influence recruitment and selection decisions.

-Unconscious bias has been identified as an issue affecting many Prospect members:
+Unconscious bias has been identified as an issue affecting many Prospect members, including:

-- performance management outcomes in both the Civil Service and telecoms sectors show potential bias in decision making against black and disabled workers;
+- performance management outcomes in both the civil service and telecoms sectors show potential bias against black and disabled workers when making decisions

 - surveys of women in STEM show that people who work part-time generally find it very difficult to be taken seriously for promotion opportunities.

-The above video is a short iTutorial for reps which aims to provide them with an understanding of:
+The video above is a short tutorial for reps to provide them with an understanding of: